 E-2.
 Purpose.
-This APPENDIX provides guidance for the formulation of the FY 21, FY 22 and FY 23.
-Expense (E) Program for Headquarters, U.S. Army Corps of Engineers (HQUSACE), MSCs, and other command and control support activities.
-The FY 21 program will undergo the same Program Management Advisory Committee (PMAC) validation process used in previous years.
+This appendix provides guidance for the formulation of the FY21, FY22 and FY23.
+Expense (E) Program for HQUSACE, MSCs, and other command and control support activities.
+The FY21 program will undergo the same Program Management Advisory Committee (PMAC) validation process used in previous years.
 The results of the FY21 PMAC validation will be used as the basis for recommending funding allocation to the Headquarters Priority Group (HPG) and the Senior Program Budget Advisory Committee (SPBAC).
-The FY 22/23 data will be used for the development of the Expenses programs to OMB.
+The FY22/23 data will be used for the development of the Expenses programs to OMB.

-The attached template (Illustration F.1) as used in previous years for the normal identification and validation of requirements in the PMAC setting, will be used for this process.
+The attached template (Illustration F.1) as used in previous years for the normal identification and validation of requirements in the PMAC setting will be used for this process.
 Per OMB guidance, the Enterprise Requirements will be submitted for budget consideration.

 E-3.
 Program Objective.
 The Expenses appropriation provides funding for the Executive Direction and Management (ED&M) of the Civil Works Budget (CWB).
-It supports the program development, defense and execution of the Civil Works Program (CWP) and funds the salary/support costs of senior leadership that provides oversight and execution of the mission of the CWP via five (5) key functions which include; Command and Control, Policy Guidance, Program Management, National/Regional Interface, and Quality Assurance.
+It supports the program development, defense and execution of the Civil Works Program (CWP) and funds the salary/support costs of senior leadership that provides oversight and execution of the mission of the CWP via five key functions which include; Command and Control (CC), Policy Guidance, Program Management, National/Regional Interface, and Quality Assurance.